wp-plugins/exchange-addon-custom-loop/readme.txt

 Please visit [the official website](http://weerdpress.com/wordpress-plugins/ithemes-exchange-custom-loop-add/ "WeerdPress Plugins") for further details and the latest information on this plugin.

 == Changelog ==

+= 1.0.4 =
+Added wysiwyg fields to add content before and after the loop, as well as preserve existing page content and show the loop before or after existing content.

 = 1.0.3 =
 * Fixed issue where Default Grid/List View setting is not applied when frontend view not enabled